 What are de minimis fringe benefits?

-De what?
-De minimis benefits are low-value fringe benefits that are usually not subject to tax.
-The minimis means “minimal.”
-It’s a fancy way of saying Uncle Sam doesn’t put much — if any — resources to account for them since they tend to be of little monetary value.
-For example, you might bring coffee and donuts to the office as a team pick-me-up.
-In the eyes of the IRS, that’s considered a de minimis (minimal) benefit.
+For example, you might bring coffee and donuts to the office one morning as a team pick-me-up.
+In the eyes of the IRS, that’s a de minimis (minimal) benefit to your employees.
 Value aside, your team will still probably appreciate them.

 Here are some more examples of de minimis fringe benefits: